 Step three – do some research

 Do some background reading/watching/listening of at least some of the research and guidance from other countries.
 We have collated a lot this for you in our research resource.
 This will help you understand what the issues may be, according to the scientists, and what others have already implemented and how successfully.

 You also need to keep an eye on infection rates and local restrictions in your area at all times – it is more likely, going forward, that this will have an impact on your group.
-There is a dedicated page on local restrictions and lockdowns - (England), (Wales), (Northern Ireland) and (Scotland).
+There is a dedicated page on local restrictions and lockdowns - (England), (Wales), (Northern Ireland - these are the general restrictions, have not found a local restrictions page) and (Scotland).

 Public Health England also publish daily data (and longer term comparisons) on cases, testing and deaths for UK, nations, regions, local authorities by size, if you want to keep an eye on trends in your area.